Shuffle/shuffle-docs/legal/terms_of_service.md

 8. The agreement or subscription will automatically renew for successive periods of 1 year each (or 1 month each as per the subscription chosen), unless either party gives written termination notice to the other at least 60 days prior to the date of expiration.
 This automatic renewal will continue until either party provides termination notice, at which point the agreement will terminate at the end of the then-current term.

-9. Any work requested outside of or resulting from this project will be subject to a separate evaluation, analysis, and invoicing.
+9. Any work requested outside of or resulting from this agreement will be subject to a separate evaluation, analysis, and invoicing.

 10. In the event of any dispute, controversy, or claim arising out of or relating to this terms of service, or the breach, termination, or invalidity thereof, the parties agree to first attempt to resolve the dispute amicably through mediation.
-The mediation shall be conducted in accordance with the rules of The American Arbitration Association.
+The mediation shall be conducted in accordance with the rules of The American Arbitration Association (or Norway's Act relating to mediation and procedure in civil disputes (The Dispute Act) if explicitly stated in the Additional Terms Section of the Service Agreement or Partnership Agreement with the User).
 If the dispute is not resolved within 30 days from the commencement of mediation, either party may initiate binding arbitration or pursue other available legal remedies.

-11. We have further terms for the Shuffle cloud platform available at https://shuffler.io/docs/terms_of_service.

-12. We collect and process data according to https://shuffler.io/docs/privacy_policy.

-13. This Agreement constitutes the entire agreement of the parties with regard to the subject matter hereof, and supersedes all previous written or oral representations, agreements and understandings between the parties, whether expressed or implied.
+11. All monetary amounts stated in this Agreement are in United States Dollars (USD).

 ## Miscellaneous
 1. Independent Contractors.
 The parties are independent contractors and will so represent themselves in all regards.
 Neither party is the agent of the other, and neither may make commitments on the other’s behalf.
 The parties agree that no Shuffle employee or contractor will be an employee of Customer.